zhanghaoyang0/covid_survey/readthedocs/source/index.rst

 We wrote a manuscript, our data and analysis procedure are available at below.

+The paper is published in *Journal of Medical Virology*, `link <https://onlinelibrary.wiley.com/doi/10.1002/jmv.28893>`_

 Questionnaire Data
 =======================
 The questionnaire was open for around 3 weeks, from 22th Dec 2022 to 17th Jan 2023.